magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 #### Issue

-You access the Magento Help Center and want to submit a support request, but the **Submit a ticket** link is not displayed on the Help Center start page.
+You access the Adobe Commerce Help Center and want to submit a support request, but the **Submit a ticket** link is not displayed on the Help Center start page.

 #### Cause